 Deciding what you want is one important step when designing your landscape.
 Deciding where you want it is another.
 Once you choose the area you'd like to landscape, study the natural conditions.
 Is it level or sloped?
 Does it get full sunlight, or is it shaded for a large portion of the day?
 If you are planning to build a patio or deck, you'll probably want some shade, and the amount of sunlight will determine what types of plants will grow best in the area.

-Other things for which to look include the soil, as a sandy area will make it difficult for most plants to thrive.
-Having a soil analysis done will help you decide which plants will grow best in a given location.
+Other things for which to look include the soil, as a sandy area will make it difficult for many plants to thrive.
+Having a soil analysis done, which is something your local Cooperative Extension Service can perform at a nominal fee, will help you decide which plants will grow best in a given location.
 Wind direction and drainage issues are also important.
-Some plants will thrive in a wet area, while others do well with less water and more sunshine.
+Some plants will thrive in a wet area, while others do well with less water.

 You'll also want to take where you live into account.
 A home in New England will experience very different weather than one located in the South.
 The conditions will determine what outdoor areas will work and will help you choose the plants that will grow best in your landscaped area.